 This Report contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements represent our goals, beliefs, plans and expectations about our prospects for the future and other future events, such as our ability to finance sufficient working capital, the amount of availability under our credit facility, our ability to continue to maintain or increase sales and profits of our operations, and the sufficiency of our cash balances and cash generated from operating, investing and financing activities for our future liquidity and capital resource needs.
 Reference is made in particular to forward-looking statements included in this "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Such statements may be identified by the use of forward-looking terminology such as "may", "will", "expect", "believe", "estimate", "anticipate", "intend", "continue", or similar terms, variations of such terms or the negative of such terms.
-The forward-looking statements included in this Report are made as of the date hereof or as of the date specified and are based on management's current expectations and beliefs.
-Such statements are subject to a number of assumptions, risks, uncertainties and other factors, which are set forth in this Report, under "Item 1A.
+The forward-looking statements are subject to a number of assumptions, risks, uncertainties and other factors, which are set forth in this Report, under "Item 14.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2015 and subsequent reports filed with or furnished to the Securities and Exchange Commission, and which could cause actual results to differ materially from that described in the forward looking statements to reflect any change in our expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.